6br/jbrowse-plugin-hgb/README.md

 The input bam file needs to be attached MD tags by `samtools calmd` and indexed by `samtools index`.

-For a single bam file, docker demo can be

 * Docker

 ```bash